eslint/rfcs/designs/2018-async-commands/README.md

 ### CLIEngine

 I believe the initial implementation needs to stem from the core of ESLint.
 Many of the core methods rely on `sync` based Node APIs.
 We can swap these out for `async` based ones that are wrapped in `promisify` to get the promise based async calls we want.
 However, this will have a bubble up a effect to anything relying on these core APIs since they would return  a `Promise`.
+None of this should touch the rule API, and should remain relegated to the processing of files under the hood.

 #### constructor